Access Services

 What if I do not have any documentation for my disability and/or health condition?

-If you do not have documentation, schedule a meeting with the Access Services coordinator to learn more about relevant assessments and where to obtain them.
+If you do not have documentation, schedule a meeting with the Access Advisor to learn more about relevant assessments and where to obtain them.
 Access Services is good a source of advice on what assessments may be helpful.

 Grievance policy